 Board and Committee Appointments

 Dr. Ronald Foster, special appointment faculty of business, was nominated to the State of Michigan Foster Care Review Board, Region #5 (Kent, Allegan, Ottawa and Kalamazoo counties).

 Grants and Fellowships

-Dr. Nigel Crompton, professor of biology, received a Cornerstone travel grant to visit Hawaii.
-As a result, he developed a J-term course on origins for traditional undergraduate science students.
+Dr. Nigel Crompton, professor of biology, received a Cornerstone travel grant to visit Hawaii and develop a J-term course on origins for traditional undergraduate science students.
 The inaugural student cohort is planned for January 2018.

 Dr. John Hilber, professor of Old Testament, concluded his time as a 2016-17 Senior Henry Fellow with the Creation Project at Trinity Evangelical Divinity School.
 Having conducted research on the contribution of relevance theory to reading Genesis 1 and the problem of divine accommodation, he is nearing completion of a monograph that presents the results of his year of study.